 Actually, stretch marks can be prevented!
 There are 3 steps you need to take if you want to try and prevent stretch marks from appearing:

-- Moisturise your skin regularly, especially vulnerable areas like your belly, hips and thighs.
+- Moisturize your skin regularly, especially vulnerable areas like your belly, hips, and thighs.

 - Avoid scratching your skin, as it can further damage your skin and worsen stretch marks.